Welcome to Thibodaux Volunteer Fire Dept

 - Annual pump tests were performed on all pumpers with all units receiving certification.

 - Continued the Fire Pup Program in association with the National Fire Safety Council in observance of National Fire Prevention Week.
 Children in all day care centers and grades K-6 were exposed to fire prevention material including the Learn Not To Burn program.
-A total of 88 members logged in 2,001 hours delivering the message of fire prevention to the public.

 - The smoke detector program continued to provide smoke detectors to needy families.